Bridgeport, West Virginia: Transportation

-North Central West Virginia Airport is located in Bridgeport.
-Allegiant Air has scheduled service to Orlando–Sanford and Myrtle Beach.
-United Express offers flights to Chicago–O'Hare and Washington–Dulles.
+The North Central West Virginia Airport is a public commercial airport located in Bridgeport and operated by the Benedum Airport Authority.
+It serves north-central West Virginia, including the Bridgeport, Clarksburg, Fairmont, Morgantown and Weston areas.
+Allegiant Air provides less-than-daily service to Orlando–Sanford and seasonal service to leisure destinations.
+SkyWest Airlines, operating as United Express, provides year-round service to Chicago–O'Hare and Washington–Dulles.